-The Office for Sustainability hosts a variety of initiatives developed and led by students, faculty, and staff.
-Current projects include an annual Student Sustainability Survey, sustainability events, bike and pedestrian friendly campus research, student permaculture gardens, and the EcoMug program.
+The Office for Sustainability hosts a variety of initiatives developed and led by students, faculty and staff.
+Current projects include an annual Student Sustainability Survey, sustainability events, bike and pedestrian friendly campus research and the EcoMug program.

 WMU's Solid Waste Reduction program, housed within the Office for Sustainability, works with every department on campus as the WMU community works toward a zero-waste policy.
-The Solid Waste team coordinates annual events like RecycleMania, publishes guides to promote sustainability on campus, and conducts research on campus recycling initiatives.
+The Solid Waste team publishes guides to promote sustainability on campus and conducts research on campus recycling initiatives.

 The Gibbs House is an emerging program run by the Office for Sustainability that serves as a living laboratory for students to implement their sustainable design solutions and projects.
 The historic 150 year old house serves as a home for the Gibbs Fellowship Program and features a developing permaculture landscape full of resources and projects to get excited about.

-We also support or lead a variety of collaborations with other departments and offices on campus, including the campus’ Climate Action Plan the Sustainability Across Research & Teaching Initiative.
+We support or lead a variety of collaborations with other departments and offices on campus including the campus’ Climate Action Plan.

 Our work is not limited to the campus.
 We actively support local sustainability incubator initiatives while also participating in global dialogues that will shape the future of sustainability in higher education.